alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 }); //non-default layer, so don't add to map
 ```

 I made two tile datasets, for the view from the car and from the train.
 The syntax for accessing them is naturally quite similar.
-There are more settings I didn't play with, and I even commented out two that didn't work very well after some experimenting.
+There are more settings I didn't play with, and I even commented out two that didn't work very well after some experimentation.

 Without this next block of code, the map would function, but you would never be able to get to the `train` tiles.
-So we add a controller with the following bit of code:
+So we add a controller to allow a user to switch between our two sets of map tiles:

 ```javascript
 var viewshedBasemaps = {